ERGA-consortium/EARs/README.md

 ### 2. Getting your assembly reviewed using the EAR

-Fork this repository and create a folder and subfolder with your species name and ToLID, respectively, and place your EAR pdf inside, e.g., `Caretta_caretta/rCarCar2/rCarCar2_EAR.pdf`
+Fork this repository and create a folder and subfolder with your species name and ToLID, respectively, and place your EAR pdf inside, e.g., `Caretta_caretta/rCarCar2/rCarCar2_EAR.pdf`.

 [image]

-Create a pull request so the reviewers can assess your assembly using the EAR
+Create a pull request so the reviewers can assess your assembly using the EAR.

 [image]

-Once the pull request is placed, two independent reviewers will evaluate your report, and a channel of communication will be established based on this
+Once the pull request is placed, two independent reviewers will evaluate your report, and a channel of communication will be established based on this.

 [image]

-If everything looks good, the assembly will be approved to continue to the manual curation stage, and the EAR will be part of the stable ERGA repository of reports
+If everything looks good, the assembly will be approved to continue to the manual curation stage, and the EAR will be part of the stable ERGA repository of reports.

-If the reviewer thinks something should be clarified, addressed or corrected, it will be requested through the communication channel open during the pull request
+If the reviewer thinks something should be clarified, addressed or corrected, it will be requested through the communication channel open during the pull request.

 [image]